FiestaLake/tgbot-IzumiUchihaBOT/README.md

 ## Setting up the bot (Read this before trying to use!):

-Please make sure to use python3.6, as I cannot guarantee everything will work as expected on older python versions!
+Please make sure to use over Python 3.6, as I cannot guarantee everything will work as expected on older python versions!
 This is because markdown parsing is done by iterating through a dict, which are ordered by default in 3.6.

 ### Configuration